Video, tips sought in probe of shooting outside suburban Philadelphia stadium that wounded 8

 Authorities are asking the public to share any footage or information as they investigate a shooting that left eight teenagers wounded at a weekend gathering outside a stadium near Philadelphia.

 Police in the suburb of Chester said the gunfire erupted shortly before 11:30 p.m.
-Sunday in a parking lot outside Subaru Park, the sports venue beside the Delaware River where the Philadelphia Union play.
+Sunday in a parking lot outside Subaru Park, the sports venue beside the Delaware River where the MLS soccer team Philadelphia Union plays.

 In a statement, police appealed to businesses and residents to check their cameras for any footage that may assist the investigation.
 Authorities did not immediately say whether they had any suspects in connection with the shooting or were close to making any arrests.